nortikin/sverchok/docs/nodes/text/datetime_strings.rst

 - *Ordinal* is an integer representing a day, this is the kind of precision that is useful if you are working on the scale of months, years or decades.

-- *Subordinal* is a little bit more precise and gives you the ratio (using seconds) of how far into the day it is.
+- *Subordinal* is more precise and gives the ratio (using seconds) of how far into the day it is.
 This date information needs hours/minutes/seconds to be provided.
 Useful for timescales of hours, days or weeks..

 Not yet implemented are *Micro-ordinal*, which would take milliseconds into account.
 Such date information would be useful for plotting sub second timeseries... or multi-second, (but not so handy for multi-minute timeseries, generally)